XavYan/cpm/README.md

 Just that!
 Now you can verify the installation making `cpm --version`.

 ## Updating
-If you want to update this project, `cpm` has an option to do that.
-Simply do `cpm --update` and leave the rest to the command.
+If you want to update this project, clone again this repository, and execute `sudo ./UNINSTALL` and `sudo ./INSTALL` respectively.
+This will remove and install the new version.

 ## Uninstallation
 If you want to uninstall this project, use: